kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-api.md

 - The **peer-to-peer API** contains the RPC endpoints that nodes must expose to support consensus and the queueing and processing of transactions.
   The peer-to-peer endpoints are intended primarily for communication between Chainweb nodes.
   These endpoints are typically more efficient than the service API endpoints for most use cases.
-  However, peer-to-peer endpoints only expose features that are required for the the peer-to-eer network to function.
+  However, peer-to-peer endpoints only expose features that are required for the peer-to-peer network to function.
   For most use cases, you should send API requests to service API endpoints.

 - The **service API** allows querying and control of Chainweb nodes by clients outside of the blockchain network.